-Students applying for residence accommodation may submit an Application for Campus Residence form (available online at http://residence.concordia.ab.ca or from Student Affairs).
-Applications must include an Accommodation Deposit of \$100.00 which is refundable only if Concordia rejects an application or is unable to accommodate the applicant.
-When accommodation is granted, the Accommodation Deposit becomes a Damage Deposit which is refundable only if students remain in residence for the entire academic year and if they are not required to pay for damages to Concordia property.
+Students applying for residence accommodation submit a University Residence Application, online at http://residence.concordia.ab.ca.
+Students who are conditionally accepted to residence submit a \$500 security deposit to reserve their space.
+This deposit is refundable only if students remain in residence for the entire academic year, are not responsible for any damages to Concordia property, and have no outstanding residence fees.